nathanrosspowell/minmod_component/README.md

 # Design choices

 * New components are easy to code
-  - Derive from and interface and implement the methods
+  - Derive from an interface and implement the methods
   - Minimal 'auto gen code' e.g. functions and types hidden in macros
   - No need to remember to register in another file: If it compiles, it will work
 * Components are easy to instantiate